hobyfrezk/optima-react/README.md

 ];
 ```

-paste them in `./build/servicework.assetsToCache`.
+copy these name to `assetsToCache` variable in file `./build/servicework.js`.
 And you are good to deploy the `build` folder.

 ---